-Many of my students switched over to online guitar lessons in early 2020 and have continued to study with me online.
-This includes students studying for their graded exams and who have all passed with great results.
+Many of my students moved over to online guitar lessons in early 2020 and have continued to study with me online.
+This includes students studying for their graded exams who have all passed with excellent results.
 Prior to this, I had been teaching a handful of students on Skype for a number of years.

-The use of screen share technology allows both the student and myself to view the lesson content simultaneously and I am able to provide close-up views and detailed explanations just the same as you would expect in person.
+The use of screen share technology allows both the student and myself to view the lesson content simultaneously.
+Through webcam I can analyse your playing technique, provide close-up demonstrations and offer clear guidance, just the same as you would expect in person.

-All online lessons include supplied PDFs, audio and video content and I am always on stand-by to answer any questions via email.
+All online lessons include supplied PDFs / audio / video content and I am always on stand-by to answer any questions via email.

 If you would like to give online lessons a try, drop me a message about arranging a free taster lesson!